 “The role of the artist is exactly the same as the role of the lover.
 If I love you, I have to make you conscious of the things you don’t see.” ---- James Baldwin, American novelist

-Baldwin's words describe the very tone and purpose of my photographic work collected over the past several years.
+Baldwin's words describe the very tone and purpose of my photographic work collected over the course of the past several years.

-I call it: Finding unseen beauty in the ordinary.
+I call it: Finding beauty in the ordinary.

 Most of the time we see things in a utilitarian way: be it a tree, a puddle of water, or an empty parking lot ---- we only register the minimum information needed in order to process it and move on.
 However, my eyes tend to find in that very same scene or object more than what first appears, beyond what my mind has been trained to recognize it as.

 In my photographs, my vision comes into frame at the very moment when my eyes, my heart, and my soul converge on one plane, in perfect harmony.
 It is within this precise synchronicity where I hope to not only engage, connect and provoke emotion, but to rouse one’s ability to see from another perspective; to evoke a sense of consciousness that goes beyond the mere one-dimensional perception.

 To everything in life, there is infinitely more than what first meets the eye.
 That is the premise and intention of my collection: to transcend into a world of the unseen, showcasing the often hidden landscape inherent within any ordinary space, based not solely on what one sees, but how one sees it.
 To not only reconnect us to the vastness of beauty all around us, but to the oneness within us.